-Biomarkers predict long-term outcomes in juvenile idiopathic arthritisJune 13th, 2014 in Arthritis & Rheumatism /
+Biomarkers predict long-term outcomes in juvenile idiopathic arthritisJune 13, 2014 in Medicine & Health / Arthritis & Rheumatism

 Data presented today at the European League Against Rheumatism Annual Congress (EULAR 2014) demonstrate the possibility of using biomarkers (developed from whole blood gene expression profiles) in children with juvenile idiopathic arthritis (JIA) to predict the status of their disease at 12 months.
 The long-term disease status at 12 months was accurately predicted only after treatment had been initiated, in newly diagnosed patients.1